 An LLC is generally easier to set up, cheaper, and more flexible with fewer formal requirements than a corporation.
 It is a very popular format for small business owners because of its flexibility.
 LLCs were essentially designed by state Legislatures to create a more flexible and easier way for small business owners to start new businesses.
 Like a Corporation, an LLC is a separate legal body.
 The owners have separate legal protection so they're not liable for the business debts and judgments (unless the owners agreed to be personally liable for the LLC's debts, contracts or judgments).
 Owners can pay business taxes on their individual income tax returns.

-Pick the Legal Form That Works for You
+Pick the Business Legal Structure That Works for You

 As mentioned above, there is no "one size fits all solution" for a new business owner.
 The best way to discover what type of business will work is to do thorough research and/or to consult a professional who can help you to weigh the advantages and disadvantages of the various options.